Argyre Planitia

-The basin was formed by a giant impact during the Late Heavy Bombardment of the early Solar System, approximately 3.9 billion years ago, and may be one of the best preserved ancient impact basins from that period.
+The basin was formed by a giant impact event by an impactor around 200 km in diameter during the Late Heavy Bombardment of the early Solar System, approximately 4–3.8 billion years ago, and may be one of the best preserved ancient impact basins from that period.
 Argyre is surrounded by rugged massifs which form concentric and radial patterns around the basin.
 Several mountain ranges are present, some of these mountain ranges include Charitum and Nereidum Montes.

 Past water flows

 Four large Noachian epoch channels lie radial to the basin.
 Three of these channels (Surius Vallis, Dzígai Vallis, and Pallacopas Vallis) flowed into Argyre from the south and east through the rim mountains.
 The fourth, Uzboi Vallis, appears to have flowed out from the basin's north rim to the Chryse region and may have drained a lake of melting ice within the basin.
 A smaller outflow channel named Nia Valles is relatively fresh-looking, and probably formed during the early Amazonian after the major fluvial and lacustrine episodes had finished.

 The original basin floor is buried with friable, partially deflated layered material that may be lake sediment.
 No inner rings are visible; however, isolated massifs within the basin may be remnants of an inner ring.